defiant00/purple/README.md

                 * `Press(*keycodes, one_shot=True)` - Press the specified keys. `one_shot` specifies whether any one shot keys should be applied.
                     * Simple key map: `Action(Press(Keycode.A))`
                     * `z` on tap, `Ctrl+z` on hold: `Action(Press(Keycode.Z), Press(Keycode.CONTROL, Keycode.Z))`
+                * `Hold(*keycodes)` - Toggle which keys are held.
+The corresponding key presses and releases are sent immediately.
+Useful for things like holding down `Alt` while tapping `Tab` multiple times to switch between programs.
                 * `OneShot(*keycodes)` - Add or remove the specified keys to the next normal keypress.
                     * Shift the next key: `Action(OneShot(Keycode.SHIFT))`
                 * `Lock(*keycodes)` - Toggle whether the specified keys are locked or unlocked.
 Locked keys are added automatically to other presses.